ELXaber/chaos-persona/Project_Andrew/readme.txt

  | knowledge_base.py — The Persistent Memory Layer.
  | paradox_oscillator.py — Ternary oscillation (CPOL)
  | adaptive_reasoning.py — The CPOL modes and intrinsic motivation queue.
- | agent_designer.py — The recursive self-improvement agent designer autonomously triggered by curiosity_engine to fill knowladge gaps in the KB
+ | agent_designer.py — The recursive self-improvement agent designer autonomously triggered by curiosity_engine to fill knowledge gaps in the KB
- | curiosity_engine.py — The intrinsic motivation called from CPOL on epistemic gap to autonomously trigger agent_designer and fill knnowladge gaps in KB
+ | curiosity_engine.py — The intrinsic motivation called from CPOL on epistemic gap to autonomously trigger agent_designer and fill knowledge gaps in KB
  | chaos_encryption.py — The CPOL Quantum Manifold.
  | mesh_network.py — The Mesh Transport Layer.
  | master_init.py — The System BIOS/Diagnostic.
- | directories /agents and /logs /knowladge_base
+ | directories /agents and /logs /knowledge_base

  3. The Sovereign Boot Sequence:
  Follow these steps in order to initialize the system: